open-edge-insights/eii-core/common/util/c/README.md

-# EIS Utils
+# EII Utils

-EIS Utils is a C library providing commonly used APIs across the C/C++ EIS modules, EIS Message Bus and Config Manager libraries.
+EII Utils is a C library providing commonly used APIs across the C/C++ EII modules, EII Message Bus and Config Manager libraries.

 ## Dependency Installation

-The EISUtils depends on CMake version 3.11+.
+The EIIUtils depends on CMake version 3.11+.
 For Ubuntu 18.04 this is not the default version installed via `apt-get`.
 To install the correct version of CMake, execute the following commands: